graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration7.md

 The default sort order of configurations are as follows:

-- 100: Options configuration -- `Add` calls such as `AddValidationRule`, and `ConfigureExecutionOptions` calls
+- 100: Option configurations -- `Add` calls such as `AddValidationRule`, and `ConfigureExecutionOptions` calls
 - 200: Execution configurations -- `Use` calls such as `UseApolloTracing`, and `ConfigureExecution` calls